Re-entry Policy

 The hospital should complete a Focused Professional Practice Evaluation (FPPE) per Joint Commission guidelines within six months of beginning independent practice.

-Individuals seeking to re-enter practice should consult with the ABCRS regarding their situation prior to developing a re-entry plan based on the guidelines above.
-The ABCRS will review and approve the re-entry plan prior to implementation.
-The ABCRS will also track the outcome of all re-entry plans.
-To initiate this process, individuals should contact the ABCRS office via email at abcrsadmin@abcrs.org.
+You will be required to come into compliance with the ABCRS Continuing Certification Program, and must meet requirements as needed based on your individual situation.
+If you seek to re-enter practice, consult with the ABCRS regarding your situation prior to developing a re-entry plan based on the guidelines above.
+The ABCRS will review and may request additional plan elements prior to approval and implementation, as well as track the outcome of all re-entry plans.
+To initiate this process, contact the ABCRS office at abcrsadmin@abcrs.org.

 Compliance and Re-entry to Continuing Certification

-All diplomates certified in 1990 or after enrolled in MOC/Continuing Certification must report to the ABCRS at five-year intervals to maintain their status, including a $500 annual MOC fee which began in 2018.
-Individuals who fail to report to the ABCRS at five-year intervals by December 31 are considered out of compliance and will be reported as “Not Meeting MOC/Continuing Certification Requirements.”
+All diplomates certified in 1990 or after enrolled in MOC/Continuing Certification must report to the ABCRS at five-year intervals to maintain your status, including a $500 annual MOC fee which began in 2018.
+If you fail to report to the ABCRS at five-year intervals by December 31, you are considered out of compliance and will be reported as “Not Meeting MOC/Continuing Certification Requirements.”

-In order to reverse the revocation and re-enter Continuing Certification; all past due fees and past due Continuing Certification requirements must be fulfilled up to that point.
-A surgeon cannot recertify until re-entry requirements are met.
+In order to reverse the revocation and re-enter Continuing Certification: All past due fees and Continuing Certification requirements must be fulfilled up to that point; 2) A reinstatement fee of $500 must be paid.
+You cannot recertify until re-entry requirements are met.

 See also: